 Photocopy, cut up, remix and re-examine the documents in the There Is No Alternative archive to produce your own zines in response to Prevent.

-The aim of the workshop will be to open up creative and critical responses to the archive.
+The aim of the workshop was to open up creative and critical responses to the archive.
 A DIY process of selecting, photocopying, cutting and re-compiling the research documents into new formats as handmade zines offers an opportunity to cut through the content of the core Prevent policy documents, and collage these fragments into new configurations.

 Zines Versus the State a talk by Hamja Ahsan followed by a conversation with Navine G. Khan-Dossos